-6.5.9 The development of large poly-tunnels can have an adverse impact on people's enjoyment of the countryside and the landscape in its own right, and are likely to require consideration of a range of other planning related matters including residential amenity, flooding and water management, biodiversity, public rights of way and archaeology.
+- 6.5.14 Soft fruit production in Herefordshire is a major industry, rural employer and producer of food.
+It supports a whole supply chain and therefore many jobs but would not be viable without the use of polytunnels.
+Many of the farms involved cover small acreages and would find it difficult to survive without soft fruit production.
+Their contribution to the local rural economy should be given careful consideration when determining planning applications. - 6.5.15 The development of large poly-tunnels can have an adverse impact on people's enjoyment of the countryside and the landscape in its own right and are likely to require consideration of a range of other planning related matters including residential amenity, flooding and water management, biodiversity, public rights of way and archaeology.
 Large scale poly-tunnel developments may also be accompanied by the need for temporary workers' accommodation and lead to increased traffic on local highways.
-Herefordshire Council has published a Polytunnels Planning Advice Guide, June 201820 and Policy CD9 which provides more local detail has been updated and revised following the Regulation 14 public consultation.
+Herefordshire Council has published a Polytunnels Planning Advice Guide, June 201819 and Policy CD12 which provides more local detail has been updated and revised following the Regulation 14 public consultation.

-Policy CD9 Poly-tunnels
+Policy CD12 Poly-tunnels

-- 1. Any proposals for new poly-tunnels which require planning consent will be required to take into consideration any adverse impact on locally and nationally significant landscapes, views and habitats and to demonstrate provision of suitable measures for mitigation. - 2.
+1. Any proposals for new poly-tunnels which require planning consent will be required to take into consideration any adverse impact on locally and

+- nationally significant landscapes, views and habitats and to demonstrate provision of suitable measures for mitigation. - 2.
 Light pollution should be minimised ideally through no new lighting.
 If lighting is essential it should be appropriate, unobtrusive and energy efficient. - 3.
 Development proposals should avoid, mitigate or offset any impacts on protected species and habitats and the creation, restoration and enhancement of local habitats will be encouraged as part of landscaping schemes. - 4.
 Poly-tunnels will only be supported in fields and on agricultural holdings which are not highly visible from the Malvern Hills and other key view points in the plan area and which would not cause significant adverse effects on local landscape character and visual amenity.
-Landscaping schemes to mitigate the effect of poly tunnel development must be appropriate to local landscape character.
+Landscaping schemes to mitigate the effect of poly tunnel development must be appropriate to local landscape character. - 5.
+Poly-tunnel developments that adversely affect the setting of listed buildings, scheduled monuments, registered or unregistered historic parks and gardens or other local heritage assets will not be permitted. - 6.
+Poly-tunnels should be sited so that they do not have an unacceptable adverse impact on the amenity of residents of nearby dwellings.

-- 5. Poly-tunnel developments that adversely affect the setting of listed buildings, scheduled monuments, registered or unregistered historic parks and gardens or other local heritage assets will not be permitted. - 6.
-Poly-tunnels should be sited so that they do not have an unacceptable adverse impact on the amenity of residents of nearby dwellings. - 7.
-Applicants will be required to demonstrate that the vehicular means of access and local highway network (in terms of design and capacity) are adequate to cater for increases in traffic generation in terms of numbers and types of vehicles. - 8.
+- 7. Applicants will be required to demonstrate that the vehicular means of access and local highway network (in terms of design and capacity) are adequate to cater for increases in traffic generation in terms of numbers and types of vehicles. - 8.
 Poly-tunnels will not be permitted on sites within the fluvial floodplain i.e. Flood Zone 3.